sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 It's really *important* to be able to rollback browser versions in a controlled way so that you know if a metric change is caused by the browser or the by your website or your environment.

 ### Choosing metrics
+Through the years of performance testing different metrics has been the golden child: loadEvenEnd, first paint, Speed Index, RAIL, Googles Web Vitals and more.

+Is your page fast?
+W

+What we do know looking at the history of performance testing is that the "best" metric will change over time.
+Which one should you choose?
 If you look at all metrics that are collected it's easy to feel confused and not know which metrics that is the most important.
+Since metrics changes over time, I think its important to collect as many as possible (so you have the history) and then focus on one or a couple of them.

 You can either focus on performance timing metrics (like [First Visual Change](https://www.sitespeed.io/documentation/sitespeed.io/metrics/#first-visual-change), [Total Blocking Time](https://www.sitespeed.io/documentation/sitespeed.io/metrics/#total-blocking-time) etc) or you can use a score that is calculated with how performant you have created your webpage and server.
 Using timing metrics is good because they are usually more easy to understand and reason about, using a performance best practice score like the [Coach score](https://www.sitespeed.io/documentation/sitespeed.io/metrics/#performance-score) is good because it will not change depending of the performance of the server that runs your test (but watch out, there are some tools out there that combine both timing metrics and a best practice score meaning you will miss out of the good thing keeping them separate).